stribizhev/runtime-domain-adaptation-tutorial/README.md

 Try to repeat the same steps, but this time use one of the news articles (`data/news`)!

 ### Big Picture
+If you managed to translate both the text from the medical domain and one of the news articles, you probably noticed that runtime-domain adaptation was more effective for the text from the medical domain but less so for the news article.
+At least, that is the general trend we found.
+After translating *all* news articles and *all* texts from the medical domain in both scenarios, we found that, on average, the runtime-domain adaptation yielded a 6.2 BLEU improvement for texts from the medical domain.
+In comparison, it gave only 1.7 BLEU improvement for the news articles.

 ![Delta BLEU vs token-to-type ratio](bleu_vs_ttr.png)